The History of St. Raymond of the Mountains

-In 1981 the "temporary" flat roof began to leak excessively, and termites destroyed the bell tower.
+In 1981 the “temporary” flat roof began to leak excessively, and termites destroyed the bell tower.
 At that time, the decision was made to forego plans for a formal church superstructure.
-During Summer 1983, an intersecting double gabled roof was installed on the church, and a simple steeple replaced the bell tower.
-The new entrance was extended to include a drive thru portico.
+During Summer of 1983, an intersecting double gabled roof was installed on the church, and a simple steeple replaced the bell tower.
+The new entrance was extended to include a drive-thru portico.

 In 1992, the shrine of the Blessed Mother was built in front of the church, and in 1993 church pews were installed.

 In 2001, the Parish Building Project began to add needed facilities and improve the existing classrooms.
-This included additional classrooms and a Religious Education office, a new kitchen, new restrooms, a Parish Social Hall, maintenance room and storage area.
+This included additional classrooms and a Religious Education office, a new kitchen, new restrooms, a Parish Social Hall, a maintenance room, and a storage area.
 The project was divided into two phases.

-In August 2003, the parking lot, that had been gravel for 35 years, was paved and the entrance road from School House Lane to the parking lot was widened to allow traffic in both directions.
+In August 2003, the parking lot, which had been gravel for 35 years, was paved and the entrance road from School House Lane to the parking lot was widened to allow traffic in both directions.
 Lines were also painted on the new lot to designate parking spaces.
-This was Phase I of a two phase paving project and took over 5 years to raise the funds needed to complete this phase.
-Phase II of the project resurfaced the previously paved roads on the property, added needed drainage in front of the church and rectory and added the new road behind the Parish Social Hall.
+This was Phase I of a two-phase paving project and took over 5 years to raise the funds needed to complete this phase.
+Phase II of the project resurfaced the previously paved roads on the property, added needed drainage in front of the church and rectory, and added the new road behind the Parish Social Hall.

-In 2016, Father Thaddeus J. Kaczmarek retired and Father Richard J. Kosisko was named Administrator of St. Raymond's.
-Father Jose Ricky F. Cortez, a priest from the Phillipines, was also named Parochial Vicar.
+In 2016, Father Thaddeus J. Kaczmarek retired and Father Richard J. Kosisko was named Administrator of St. Raymond’s.
+Father Jose Ricky F. Cortez, a priest from the Philippines, was also named Parochial Vicar.

 To read about our full history, click here.